 .

-that ECC Report 112 assessed the impact of interference generated by one NGSO system currently operating in the band 1618.25-1626.5 MHz, on the radioastronomy service in the band 1610.6-1613.8 MHz (space-to-Earth).
-The level of assessed RAS data loss produced in one single 20 kHz channel would not exceed a percentage of 0.7%, against the 2% criterion contained in Recommendation ITU-R RA.1513;
+that ECC Report 112 assessed the impact of interference generated in August 2006 by one NGSO system currently operating in the band 1618.25-1626.5 MHz (secondary space-to-Earth), on the radioastronomy service in the band 1610.6-1613.8 MHz and found data loss to be within the limits in ITU-R Recommendation RA.1513, and that the assumptions made in ECC Report 112 regarding the applicable parameters for assessing interference into RAS have been reviewed and are outlined in ECC Report 171;

-that ECC Report 112 assessed the impact of interference generated by one NGSO system currently operating in the band 1618.25-1626.5 MHzon the radio astronomy service in the band 1610.6-1613.8 MHz (space-to-Earth).
-The level of assessed RAS data loss produced in one single 20 kHz channel would not exceed a percentage of 0.7%, against the 2% criterion contained in Recommendation ITU-R RA.1513;
+that ECC Report 171 assessed the impact of interference generated by unwanted emissions from daytime operation of one NGSO MSS system currently operating in the band 1618.25-1626.5 MHz (secondary space-to-Earth) on the radio astronomy service in the band 1610.6-1613.8 MHz (primary).
+The percentage of assessed RAS data loss produced in one single 20 kHz channel ranges between 90-100% for 2000 seconds integration times and between 5 and 44% for 30 seconds integration times of that NGSO system and exceeds the 2% criterion contained in Recommendation ITU-R RA.1513 by a wide margin;

 COMMENT: Since considering (l) below refers to the results of Report 171, it is appropriate to include a reference to the results of Report 112 also.
 Without this proposed inclusion in considering (k), the Decision does not accurately reflect the differences between the two Reports.